jpablomartinez/jpablomartinez/README.md

 * 🌍  I'm based in Viña del Mar, Chile
 * ✉️  You can contact me at [jp.martinez.colombo@gmail.com](mailto:jp.martinez.colombo@gmail.com)
 * 🚀  I'm currently working on Brick Engine Project
-* 🧠  I'm learning Rust
+* 🧠  I'm learning Rust and .NET
 * 🤝  I'm open to collaborating on projects about Health, Environment and Videogames
 * 💼  You can read my resume [here](https://drive.google.com/file/d/1uvQ1tc3IcuJhsqWjBRAwecH9l4rorjFt/view?usp=sharing)
 * ⚡  I enjoy participating in sports, particularly Crossfit, and occasionally engage in musical pursuits with my keyboard or videogames development